rayiner/portfolio/README.md

 An implementation of Joel F. Bartlett's mostly-copying garbage collection algorithm, which mixes conservative root scavenging with precise object copying.
-As a modification, I experimented with optimistically allowing the mutator to fill up more than the half of the heap allowed in a traditional semi-space algorithm, and using a fallback compactor when this resulted in the collector running out of space before all live objects had been copied.
+As a modification, I experimented with optimistically allowing the mutator to fill up more than the half of the heap allowed in a traditional semi-space algorithm and using a fallback compactor when this resulted in the collector running out of space before all live objects could be copied.
 The included technical report is Bartlett's original report.

-## Open Dylan (opendylan)
+## Open Dylan patches (opendylan)

 Open Dylan as an implementation of the Dylan language developed as a commercial project and open-sourced in 2004.
 The directory contains several of my patches to the project: